Consensys/cakeshop/README.md

 # Documentation updates v0.9.x -> v0.10.x are in progress.
-Sections marked NEEDS UPDATE may not behave as exepcted.
+Sections marked NEEDS UPDATE may not behave as expected.

 # Cakeshop